amin162/Sprite-Based-Game/README.md

 Courtesy to Chris Course to make this project possible

 # Hack and Slash
+**Apologize for the unstructed mess of a files, if you only want the hack and slash files related, you may ignore Hero Platformer, thank you.**
 Stage-One
   *Character Sprite
   Animated Pixel Adventurer - Player character by rvros<br>